 Wild City Action Team

-Our Wild City Action Team are working to help manage the diverse range of local wildlife sites across Bristol.
+Our Wild City Action Team are working to help manage the diverse My Wild City local wildlife sites across Bristol.
 From grassland meadows to deciduous woodland, the group uses a mixture of traditional and modern methods to help maintain some of the best wildlife sites of the city.

 Every Tuesday, departing at 9.30am.

 Wildlife Action Group (WAG)

 Our Wildlife Action Group work across the county doing everything from dry-stone walling on the Mendip Hills to hedge-laying in the Gordano Valley.
 A vast range of conservation work is undertaken and there's always something new to learn.
 (Currently full)